DmitryHudrich/aska-daemon/README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a>

-  # Who is Aska?
+  # Who is Asya?

   <p align="center">
     Your personal digital assistant for PC use.
-Aska helps you to manage your system,
+Asya helps you to manage your system,
     </br>
     get information about the status of your PC, update and troubleshoot problems.
     <br />